|

 includes air fare and hotel accommodations.
 Entries will be judged based on relevance and creativity, and the winning pair will

+be announced on Sept.
+27, 2010.
 As part of the “Seeing Eye to Eye” contest, Bausch + Lomb is offering a special back-to-school promotion for SofLens daily

 disposables to spread the word to parents about the benefits of daily disposable lenses for children, and promote a discounted rate